qianyizh/ElasticReconstruction/README.txt

 In general, you can do anything with the code for any purposes, with proper attribution.
 If you do something interesting with the code, we'll be happy to know about it.
-Feel free to contact us: Qian-Yi Zhou (Qianyi.Zhou@gmail.com), Vladlen Koltun (vkoltun@gmail.com).
+Feel free to contact us.

 For more license information including citation instructions, refer to: http://redwood-data.org/indoor/pipeline.html